afshinrahimi/pigeo/README.md

 This downloads the pre-trained models and extracts them in models. alternatively you can do it manually.

 3. Requirements:

+	3.0 ``sudo pip -r requirements.txt`` or install the individual packages from below.

 	3.1 ``sudo pip install flask-restful`` or use ``pip install --user flask-restful`` if you are not a sudoer.